Sign Up

 Traditionally, borrowers qualify for a mortgage by showing that they have enough regular income to continue making monthly loan payments.
 For example, if you receive W-2 wages of $6,000/month, lenders can use that number to calculate how large of a loan to issue you.

-Lenders offer asset depletion mortgages for people who A) fall into one of the above categories, but B) also have significant liquid assets (e.g. savings, investments, and/or retirement funds).
-Instead of qualifying for a loan with traditional income sources, asset depletion mortgages let these people qualify based on their liquid assets.
+Lenders offer asset depletion mortgages for people who fall into one of the above categories but have significant liquid assets like savings, investments, or retirement funds.
+Instead of using traditional income, asset depletion mortgages let borrowers qualify based on their assets.

-Here’s how it works.
-Lenders add up all of your liquid assets and divide them by 360, the number of months in a 30-year mortgage.
-That amount translates into the monthly “income” you can use to pay your mortgage.
+The calculation is simple: lenders divide your total liquid assets by 360 months (a 30-year mortgage term) to determine your monthly “income.”
 Essentially, you draw a portion of your savings (i.e. deplete them) every month, with that amount covering your mortgage payments.

 Technically speaking, no, the VA does not offer an asset depletion loan.
 In other words, no VA asset depletion loan program exists.
 However, by understanding the VA’s income requirements, borrowers can explore different options for qualifying for a VA loan with assets – not traditional income.